 With continuous reforms and evolving taxation policies, staying updated with the latest updates on the powers of income tax authorities is essential.
-This article will serve as a comprehensive guide to understanding the powers of income tax authorities, including their legal framework, powers of income tax authorities’ exemption criteria, how to file the powers of income tax authorities responses, key provisions in the powers of the income tax authorities’ compliance guide, and the common errors in the powers of income tax authorities dealings.
-By the end of this blog, you will be well-equipped to handle tax-related matters efficiently and ensure compliance with the law.
+This article will serve as a comprehensive guide to understanding the powers of income tax authorities, including:

-The powers of income tax authorities in India are granted under the Income Tax Act, of 1961, and include the:
+The powers and functions of income tax authorities in India are granted under the Income Tax Act of 1961, and include the:

 - Assessing Officers (AOs): Conduct tax assessments and verify returns.